chadwtaylor/launcher/README.md

 Disclaimers
 -----------

-This is self-promotion for NeverFold in exchange for open-sourcing our own crowdfunding platform after being rejected by Kickstarter on the basis of 'home improvement'.
+This is a self-promotion for NeverFold in exchange for open-sourcing our own crowdfunding platform after being rejected by Kickstarter on the basis of 'home improvement'.

-Examples are the best teachers so we're using NeverFold's real-world experiences in this project.
-Feel free to re-use contents and alter them however you see fit.
+Actual examples are the best teachers so we're using NeverFold's actual experiences in this project.
+Feel free to re-use content and alter them however you see fit.

-We strongly encourage you to come up with your own Privacy Policy and Terms -- we have left those intact as a guidance for your next big thing!
+We strongly encourage you to come up with your own Privacy Policy and Terms -- we left that intact as a guide for your next big thing!

 Stripe is used for payment processing.

-Lastly but not least, this project assumes you are comfortable with Rails.
-NeverFold is not responsible for anything that goes wrong with your project.
+Last but not least, this project assumes you are comfortable with Rails.
+NeverFold is not responsible for anything that may go wrong with your project.

 Good luck!